 This aquarium is part of The Seas with Nemo, the largest inland saltwater environment ever built.

 If you get the opportunity, request a table next to the aquarium.
 You will get a close up view of the sea life (there are nearly 100 different types of fish) and might even get to see a scuba-diving Mickey!

 While the dining experience is phenomenal, the food is also a nice change from typical theme park fare.

 There are not many places on Disney property where you can find Charbroiled Octopus, Lobster and Seared Mahi Mahi.

 The array of beautifully designed deserts is amazing.
-You will find Coral Reef Restaurant Dessert Menu filled with items like Turtle cheesecake with caramel sauce, Key Lime Tart, and Warm Vanilla custard-filled strudel.
+You will find Coral Reef Restaurant Dessert Menu filled with really great choices.

 Have you had a chance to dine at Coral Reef Restaurant in Epcot?
 What did you think?